airalab/learning-center/en/lesson_6_wallet.md

 # Ethereum Wallet - Lesson 6

 We created `Shares`, `Credits`, `EthToken` in the previous lessons.
-This is our basic assets.
-Now we will create `Market` to support the asset exchange.
+These are our basic assets.
+Now we will create the `Market` to support the asset exchange.

 Find the `Aira BuilderMarket` builder in the `Factory Core` contract.
 Please check previous lessons if you don't know how to do that.